tejasahirrao1103/cloth_vton/README.md

-# End2End Virtual Tryon with Visual Reference
+# RefVTON: person-to-person Try on with Additional Unpaired Visual Reference